 How to Promote Yourself Without Self-Promotion?
 The Secret of SEO 2.0

-Today I will reveal the secret of SEO 2.0!
+In this post I reveal the secret of SEO 2.0!
 It shows how to promote yourself without self-promotion.
-Sounds impossible?
-Then fasten your seat belts!

 There are only a few thousands SEO experts out there but millions of webmasters.

 Conventional SEO practitioners – more often the average webmasters than not – have only very superficial knowledge of SEO.

 Selfish people tend to promote themselves on all kinds of social websites and beyond.
 I prefer not to.
 Now those of you who know me will shout: